-The expense report form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASAD visitations.
+The Expense Statement form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASAD visitations.

 Additional Helpful Information

-Visiting evaluators may now log in to access a private area on the website containing resources such as the September memorandum regarding work for the current academic year; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.
+Visiting evaluators may now log in to access a private area on the website containing resources such as the September memorandum regarding work for the current academic year; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an Expense Statement form; and additional information of importance to visiting evaluators that are added from time to time.

 Please contact the National Office with any questions regarding accessing your account as a visiting evaluator.